gooker/zguide/chapter4_cn.md

 const int TOTAL_REQUESTS = 10000;

 //  .split class implementation
-//  Here is the {{flclient}} class implementation.
+//  Here is the `flclient` class implementation.
 Each instance has a
 //  context, a DEALER socket it uses to talk to the servers, a counter
 //  of how many servers it's connected to, and a request sequence number: class flclient {